 Air Dry Your Suit

 After each use, it’s best to air dry your suit on a wooden hanger in a well-ventilated area for a few hours.
 This allows the fabric to breathe and freshens it up while removing any potential odors.
+Air drying also helps minimize the formation of wrinkles.
+This results in a smoother, more polished look when you next put on your suit.
+Remember to empty the pockets of both the jacket and trousers to maintain the suit’s silhouette and keep the lining in good shape.

 Addressing stains promptly is essential in suit care.
 Gently dab the stains using a fabric cleaner or a mild detergent and a clean cloth.
 However, be cautious not to overdo it, as excessive scrubbing may damage your outfit.